Flow vs Ethereum: the Ultimate Comparison of Blockchains and Their Programming Languages

 Ethereum is constantly improving and looks like the ideal solution for many blockchain projects.
 At the same time, the story of Ethereum-based CryptoKitties, an extremely viral trading game that clogged the network, suggests that even Ethereum has its drawbacks.
 There’s definitely a need for a more advanced blockchain solution.

 That’s why the CryptoKitties creators have introduced a blockchain of their own, called Flow.
-Let’s take a closer look at this novelty, examine how it differs from Ethereum, and see which platform is more suitable for NFT crypto projects.
+Want to take a closer look at this novelty and examine how it differs from Ethereum?
+Alex Dolgov, a seasoned blockchain expert, is here to help you analyze these blockchains and find out which platform – Ethereum or Flow – is more suitable for NFT projects.

 Introducing Ethereum and Solidity